Algorithms for the uniqueness of the longest common subsequence: Circular sequences without duplicated genes

 Therefore, we can use the following method to determine quasi-transposable genes in $\mathcal{L}_0$.
 For each quasi-transposable gene $g_q\in\mathcal{S}_0$, cut at $g_q$ and apply Algorithms~\ref{alg1},\ref{alg2} to determine if each gene in $\mathcal{L}_0$ is proper/quasi/non-transposable for the linear gene sequences cut at $g_q$.
 A gene $g_r\in\mathcal{L}_0$ is non-transposable for the circular sequences if and only if it is non-transposable for linear sequences cut at any quasi-transposable gene $g_q\in\mathcal{S}_0$.
 A gene $g_s\in\mathcal{L}_0$ is quasi-transposable for the circular sequences if and only if it is proper/quasi-transposable for linear sequences cut at some quasi-transposable gene $g_q\in\mathcal{S}_0$.

-When we have determined all quasi-transposable genes in $\mathcal{S}_0$, it might be tempting to apply a simpler approach to determine quasi-transposable genes in $\mathcal{L}_0$: For each quasi-transposable gene $g_q\in\mathcal{S}_0$, cut at $g_q$ and apply Algorithm~\ref{alg1} to find a longest common subsequence $\mathcal{L}_q$.
+When we have determined all quasi-transposable genes in $\mathcal{S}_0$, it might be tempting to apply a simpler approach to determine quasi-transposable genes in $\mathcal{L}_0$: For each quasi-transposable gene $g_q\in\mathcal{S}_0$, cut at $g_q$ and apply Algorithm~\ref{alg1} to find an LCS $\mathcal{L}_q$.
 A gene in $\mathcal{L}_0$ is non-transposable if and only if it appears in all such $\mathcal{L}_q$.
-This approach is valid only if the following conjecture holds, which is similar to Lemma~\ref{l1}:
+This approach is valid only if the following conjecture holds:

-\begin{conjecture} In Scenario 2 of circular sequences without duplicated genes, each quasi-transposable gene $g_i$ has a corresponding quasi-transposable gene $g_j$, so that no longest common subsequence can contain both $g_i$ and $g_j$. \end{conjecture}
+\begin{conjecture} In Scenario 2 of circular sequences without duplicated genes, each quasi-transposable gene $g_i$ has a corresponding quasi-transposable gene $g_j$, so that no LCS can contain both $g_i$ and $g_j$. \end{conjecture}

 However, Conjecture~\ref{c1} does not hold.
 See Fig.~\ref{ce} for a counterexample.
 All genes are quasi-transposable.
-Any two quasi-transposable genes are contained in a longest common subsequence (length $3$).
+Any two quasi-transposable genes are contained in an LCS (length $3$).
 Thus the simplified approach above does not work.

 We summarize the above method as Algorithms~\ref{alg3},\ref{alg4}.
-If we have known that the longest common subsequence is unique, then we just need to apply Algorithm~\ref{alg3}, so that genes in $\mathcal{S}_0$ are proper-transposable, and genes not in $\mathcal{S}_0$ are non-transposable.
-Assume we have $m$ sequences with length $n$, and the length of the longest common subsequence is $n-k$.
+If we have known that the LCS is unique, then we just need to apply Algorithm~\ref{alg3}, so that genes in $\mathcal{S}_0$ are proper-transposable, and genes not in $\mathcal{S}_0$ are non-transposable.
+Assume we have $m$ sequences with length $n$, and the length of the LCS is $n-k$.
 The time complexities of Step 2 and Step 3 in Algorithm~\ref{alg3} are $\mathcal{O}(mn^2)$ and $\mathcal{O}(kmn^2)$.
 The time complexities of Step 2 in Algorithm~\ref{alg4} is $\mathcal{O}(kmn^2)$.
 The overall time complexity of determining transposable genes in Scenario 2 by Algorithms~\ref{alg3},\ref{alg4} is $\mathcal{O}(kmn^2)$.
 The space complexity is trivially $\mathcal{O}(mn+n^2)$.